The questions parents ask first.

 +

 Direct deposit, weekly.
 Payments release 24 hours after each session ends, giving parents a window to flag any issues.
-Mentors see lifetime earnings, upcoming payouts, and tax documents in their dashboard.
+Mentors see total earnings, upcoming payouts, and tax documents in their dashboard.

 What's your cancellation policy?